 Rake-a-Difference leaves neighbors smiling

 Every fall, St. Thomas students take to the neighborhood armed with rakes, gloves and smiles.
-“Rake-a-Difference," sponsored by Neighborhood Relations and Campus Life, is a community clean-up event held during fall semester.
+“Rake-a-Difference," sponsored by Neighborhood Relations and Off-Campus Student Life, is a community clean-up event held during fall semester.

 The method is simple, and the yield is tremendous.
 Small groups of students are paired with the addresses of neighbors who have requested help with yard work.
 The students set out to their destinations (which must be walkable from campus) and work together to clean up the community one yard at a time.

 Project organizers are committed to composting the leaves at the Ramsey County Yard Waste site in the Midway neighborhood.
-This year, as he did in 2016, Undergraduate Student Government neighborhood senator Josh Kerner '18 will undertake the composting of some 400 bags of leaves.
+This year, junior Mikaeyla Ward and the student-led LEAD Club will help organize the event.

 Who can participate?